yohannes911/select2/doc/select2.md

 **never executed in parallel**: When blocks are executed in a thread, that thread must be selected.
 However due to Statement 1, threads are never selected in parallel, hence blocks are never executed in parallel.

-Note that this safety feature just guarantees that critical sections are executed atomically and the system as a whole moves on (at least one section is executed).
+*Note*: This safety feature just guarantees that critical sections are executed atomically and the system as a whole moves on (at least one section is executed).
 However it does not guarantee that the block of a given thread will be ever executed.
 This is where `select2` differs from the Java `synhronization` primitive.
 Both primitive is safe, however while `synhronization` blocks until execution, `select2` neither blocks nor does it guarentee execution.

 **Statement 4: The `select2` application protocol is wait-free in the following manner**: If the block injected to the thread is wait-free then the whole thread will be wait-free as well.
 In other words: if the thread gets enough processor time then it will eventually terminate.